nchua/nickchua/index.md

-## Welcome to my website
+## Hi, I'm Nick!

 I am a 22 year old Bay Area native living in Chicago, IL.
 In my previous life I played varsity tennis at the University of Chicago, and you can find my record [here](https://athletics.uchicago.edu/sports/mten/2017-18/bios/chua_nicolas_49g3?view=bio).
+I currently work as an analyst at Inoca Capital Partners

-### Markdown
+### Interests

+# Books
+For casual reading I am an avid reader of science fiction and fantasy.
+My favorite authors include: Patrick Rothfuss, Brent Weeks, R.A.
+Salvatore, and Steven Erikson.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for